-By combining existing datasets with maps produced using cutting-edge technologies, SFG is working to develop the first farm-scale global map of marine aquaculture.
+By combining existing datasets (compiled and synthesized in this interactive dashboard) with maps produced using cutting-edge technologies, SFG is working to develop the first farm-scale global map of marine aquaculture.
 We are applying machine learning methods to satellite images--a novel approach that researchers in the natural sciences are only beginning to use--to detect different types of aquaculture (fish cages, shellfish and seaweed lines, shrimp ponds, etc.) around the world.
 We expect that a global mariculture map will not only improve our ability to study the biological and economic tradeoffs of seafood production systems, but also make it possible to answer an entirely new suite of questions about the effects of human activity on our oceans.

 Site selection for offshore aquaculture development often occurs in crowded marine spaces.
 Current user groups can be vocal opponents of aquaculture expansion, thus engaging these community stakeholders is a vital step in growing the sector.
 SFG is researching participation incentives with the Ventura Shellfish Enterprise, a regional collaboration that is working to promote sustainable mariculture production.
 We are designing an online financial tool to help visualize the magnitude and timeliness of expected cash flows associated with starting an aquaculture farm relative to other commercial activities (e.g. fishing).
 Our interactive approach will give users the flexibility to configure the model to fit their specifications, and it will serve as a platform to support SFG’s sustainable aquaculture initiatives around the world.
 In developing a tool that can present stakeholders with clear information relevant to their specific circumstances, we hope to improve marine planning processes and help create a more cohesive coastal economy.